harness/developer-hub/docs/platform/Governance/14_Policy-as-code/using-policy-enforcement-on-pipeline-steps.md

 ![](docs/platform/Governance/14_Policy-as-code/static/configured-policyset-on-step.png)

-#### Step 4: Run the Pipeline
+### Run the pipeline

 Don't provide any input into the Run form and just hit run, you will see the policy evaluate and error out with the below message:

 ![](docs/platform/Governance/14_Policy-as-code/static/policy-step-failure.png)

-You will see the policy evaluate and what the corresponding deny message is.
-If you re-run the pipeline and provide an input, you will see the pipeline succeed.
+You will see the policy evaluate and the corresponding denial message.
+If you re-run the pipeline and provide input, you will see the pipeline succeed.

 In the example below, we provided deploy and the variable was assigned "deploy" and the validation passed

 ![](docs/platform/Governance/14_Policy-as-code/static/policy-step-success.png)

-### See also
+## See also

 * [Add Policy Step in Pipeline](/Users/rohangupta/Documents/GitHub/docs/platform/Governance/14_Policy-as-code/add-a-governance-policy-step-to-a-pipeline.md)